rafalgrodzinski/bits-runner-builder/README.md

 // or
 cmake --build build --config Debug
 ```
-You'll then be able to finde the executable under `build/brb`.
+You'll then be able to find the executable under `build/brb`.

-There are also "Build (Debug)" and "Clean" tasks specified for VSCode.
-There is also a launch configuartion, which you can launch by pressing F5 will will then build and start debugging using command `brb -v samples/test.brc`.
+There are "Build (Debug)" and "Clean" tasks specified for VSCode.
+There is also a launch configuartion, which you can launch by pressing F5 which will then build and start debugging using command `brb --verb=v3 samples/test.brc`.
 You'll need to have "LLDB DAP" extension installed in VSCode.

 ## Samples
-Inside of `samples` there is a bunch of different samples using different features of the code.
+Inside of `samples/` there is a bunch of different sample code using different features of the code.
 Inside each of them there is a `build.sh`, which will generate an executable.
-You can also Run `samples/run_all.sh` to build and run each of the samples, which is useful for testing if everything works as expected.
+You can also Run `samples/run_all.sh` to build and run each of the samples, which is useful for testing to check if everything works as expected.

 `callback`:
 Uses function pointers to implement basic callback functionality.